aleokdev/munchkin-online/scripting_api.md

 - `id`: int -> The internal ID of the player.
 Avoid using it, as it causes confusion.
 - `level`: int -> The level of the player.
 - `get_hand()`: Card[] -> The cards that the player has in their hand.
 - `hand_max_cards`: int -> The maximum number of cards that this player can have in their hand.
+Set to game.default_hand_max_cards at startup.

 ### Stuff that `selection` must define: (Not official)
 - `choose(allow_cancel = true)`: Card -> Waits until the player chooses any card from the table and returns it (nil if the player has cancelled).